fkrenn12/linux_server_setup/README.md

 # configure ssh
 ```

-* Creating users with ssh access and secured ssh ( no root login, publickey enabled )

-# Adding admin to group application (if application user was created before)
+### Adding admin to group application (if application user was created before)
 ```sh
 sudo usermod -aG $APPNAME $USERNAME
 ```
-👉 Relogin now as admin user over ssh with publickey authentication
+👉 With putty relogin now as admin user over ssh with publickey authentication

 ## Installation of packages
 👉 Copy and run installation scripts<br>